-Growing – Tools and services which can start taking some work out of your hand and gives you more time to start growing your blogs.
+Tools and services which can start taking some work out of your hand and gives you more time to start growing your blogs.
 These may be some extra services or helps in which you should look for faster growth of your Blog.

-Blogging Tools & Services
+Blogging Toolkit – Tools & Services For Online Sites

 Many people have asked about the tools and services which I use to run my blogs.
-So rather than keeping it at different places, I have created this page.
+So rather than keeping it at various places, I have created this page.
 I will list all the tools and services which have helped me manage multiple blogs easily.

-The idea is to have the Tools and Sevices list, and keep it updated as an when some old tool goes out of the toolbox or a new tool enters the toolbox.
+The idea is to have the Tools and Services list, and keep it updated as an when some old tool goes out of the toolbox or a new tool enters the toolbox.
 I have also separated these tools into the below categories.

 The first and foremost service which every blogger need is Domain & Web Hosting.
-In my 10 years of blogging, I have tried almost all different kinds of domain and web hosting providers.
+In my 10 years of blogging, I have tried all different kinds of domain and web hosting providers.

 I prefer using separate hosts for domain hosting and web hosting.
-This gives me freedom from completely depending on one host and extra security By dividing the access to multiple accounts.
+This gives me freedom from completely depending on one host and extra security by dividing the access to multiple accounts.

 Here are the providers which I currently use for my blogs.